microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-change-notification-in-outlook-overview.md

 ms.custom: scenarios:getting-started
 ---

-# Change notifications for Outlook resources using Microsoft Graph
+# Change notifications for Outlook resources in Microsoft Graph

 Change notifications enable you to subscribe to changes (create, update, and delete) to a resource.
 Change notifications provide a low latency model by allowing you to maintain a [subscription](/graph/api/resources/webhooks?preserve-view=true).
 You can also get the resource data in the notifications and therefore avoid